 Fortunately, tzatziki is super easy to whip together.
 The only trick is to properly drain the cucumber before mixing it into the yogurt.
 Otherwise, cucumber waters down the sauce too much.
 Salting the grated cucumber and letting the excess moisture drip out takes a while.

-The easiest and most efficient way to get rid of the excess moisture is just to squeeze the grated cucumber over the sink.
+The easiest and most efficient way to get rid of the excess moisture is to lightly squeeze the grated cucumber over the sink.
 The only wait required in my recipe is to let the tzatziki rest for five minutes after you mix it all together, to let the flavors meld.
 At that point, you can serve it right away or chill it for later.

 Tzatziki Nutrition & Yogurt Notes